DJ-Webcoding/DJ-Webcoding/README.md

 - 👀 I’m interested in Web Frontend coding HTML, CSS, Java
 - 🌱 I’m currently learning ... a rookie now
 - 💞️ I’m looking to collaborate on ... to learn
+- I'm Dutch and live in central Netherlands
-- 📫 How to reach me ...
+- 📫 How to reach me dj-webcoding@hotmail.com

 <!---
 DJ-Webcoding/DJ-Webcoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.